hiransh-dev/FurnitureFlipper/README.md

 FurnitureFlipper is a WebApp for listing your used furniture for buy or sell.
 Users can easily create & manage a listing, mark it on a map for other users to view & inquire about by asking questions or contacting the lister directly.
 Additionally, they can view other users' listings through search, feed or on a Map to view the ones nearby.<br><br>

 Tldr;
-It's the yellowpages of listing used furniture for buying & selling but with a Map & Interactice UI.
+It's the yellowpages of listing your used furniture for buying & selling but with a Map & Interactice UI.

 ## 🌱 Purpose